RiddleTime/Race-Element/_posts/2023-01-12-get-started.md

 The app includes an about tab which contains a guide section, read this carefully since it includes instructions on how to use for example the HUDs.

 There are multiple guides posted on this web page which you can find [here](https://race.elementfuture.com/tag/guide/ "here").

-### Help! my browser, windows and my anti-virus tell me this is a dangerous file.
-The app is open source, you can always check out the source code to ensure the app is not doing anything that it should not be doing.
-The reason why this is happening is because the app does not have an [EV Certificate](https://en.wikipedia.org/wiki/Extended_Validation_Certificate "EV Certificate"), these are fairly expensive($200-$300 a year) and I\'d rather spend resources on actually improving the app.